 - Difficulty to identify possible customers;

-- Harming your address and/or domain and, consequently, your reputation.
+- Harming your address or domain and, consequently, your reputation.

-Besides sending only relevant and authorized information to your subscribers, it is important that you provide an unsubscription link in every message you send.
+Besides sending only relevant and authorized information to your subscribers, you must provide an unsubscription link in every message you send.

-Having a person recognize our right to change our minds if we lose interest in something makes us more comfortable with them.
+Having a person recognize our right to change our minds if we lose interest in something makes us more comfortable.